 If you are looking for me to say how much I hate my life with bipolar 2 disorder, you will not find it in this post.
-It does not define me, but it is a major part of who I am.
-If you erase my bipolar disorder, you erase me as a whole.
+It does not define me, but it is a significant part of who I am.
+If you erase bipolar, you erase me as a whole.
 I am never going to live without it, and I want to give others a taste of my reality.
 I do not place pressure on myself to be perfect.
 I am honest.
 This is my mind; this is my journey.
 Here is a little bit of what it is like to live in the mind of a 28-year-old diagnosed with bipolar 2 disorder.

 A Constant Marathon Of The Mind.